Harland & Wolff

 Harland & Wolff is a British shipbuilding and fabrication company headquartered in London with sites in Belfast, Arnish, Appledore and Methil.
 It specialises in ship repair, shipbuilding and offshore construction.

-Today, the company is focused on supporting five sectors: Defence, Energy, Cruise & Ferry, Renewables and Commercial.
-It offers services including technical services, fabrication & construction, repair & maintenance, in-service support, conversion and decommissioning.
+Today, the company is focused on supporting five sectors: defence, energy, cruise and ferry, renewables, and commercial.
+It offers services including technical services, fabrication and construction, repair and maintenance, in-service support, conversion, and decommissioning.

 Having entered administration for the second time in five years, it was bought by Navantia in January 2025.